KMFDManic/bright_snes9x/README.md

 - if you actually enjoy using this win32 snes9x port, then erm.
 Thanks!
 And it's alright if you don't like/want/accept/use any of these features.
 They are leftovers and not intended for mainstream libretro community consumption.

+- internal runahead feature. runs faster.

+  Kirby's Dream Land 3
+  0: 188
+  1: 93 (frontend) ==> 104 (secondary) ==> 121 (internal)

+- hires blending special activates custom blending only for these games. extra compatible with lores scalers.
+  Bishoujo Senshi Sailor Moon S - Kondo wa Puzzle de Oshioki yo!
+  Kirby's Dream Land 3 / Hoshi no Kirby 3
+  Jurassic Park

-- there's a rough chance of dropoff3 coming out.
+- there's a rough chance of dropoff4 coming out.
 But there's honestly not much left to be added.
 Interest is naturally low.
 Likely almost no one will find out about this build and I can keep it a secret!